GerArJe/trips_app/README.md

 A new Flutter application.

-In this app, there is a Login Screen where you can signIn with Google, there is a home screen where you can view the places that all the people upload and like, there is a profile screen where you can find personal information and own places, aditinal button + to add new places.
+In this app, there is a Login Screen where you can signIn with Google, there is a home screen where you can view the places that all the people upload and like, there is a profile screen where you can find personal information and own places, additional button + to add new places.

+You have access to the camera to capture moments in photos.

 ## Getting Started